dnv-max/dnv-max/README.md

 - 👋 Hi, I’m dnv
 - 👀 I’m interested in thinking why something is working ;-; ( learning basically)
-- 🌱 I’m currently learning fundamentals of ports ( linux)
+- 🌱 I’m currently learning basic thingies
 - 💞️ I'll LOVE to collaborate with <a href="https://github.com/Jaykali">@JayKali</a> ♥️
 - 📫 you can reach to my dm me at my <a href="https://www.instagram.com/kindacatch/"> instagram </a>
 - you can join my <a href="https://discord.gg/a5fVanmzdQ">Discord Server</a>